unepwcmc/BlueForests/README.md

 ```

 Setting up the habitat tables is a bit more fiddly.
 If you're lucky,
-someone else will have done it already.
+someone else will have done it already, or imported from some
+shapefiles.

 You need one table per habitat, and one set of habitat tables per
 environment.
 Given the habitats `mangrove`, `seagrass` and `saltmarsh`,